Invariants of Handlebody-Knots via Yokota's Invariants: Quantum Type Invariants for Handlebody-Links

-In \cite{YO}, Yokota defined invariants for colored (weighted) spatial graphs by using the Kauffman bracket.
-Let $I$ be a set of \textit{colors} $\{0, 1, \dots , r-2\}$.
-A \textit{coloring} of a spatial graph $\Gamma$ is a map $E(\Gamma) \rightarrow I$ where $E(\Gamma)$ is a set of edges and circles of $\Gamma$.
-We represent the coloring by attaching numbers to edges and circles.
-We define the invariants for handlebody-links via Yokota's invariants.
+Let $I$ be a set of integers $\{0, 1, \dots , r-2\}$.
+We call an element of $I$ a \textit{color}.
+A \textit{coloring} of a spatial graph $\Gamma$ is a map $E(\Gamma) \rightarrow I$, where $E(\Gamma)$ is a set of edges and circles of $\Gamma$.
+We represent a coloring by attaching colors to edges and circles.
+In \cite{YO}, Yokota defined invariants for colored spatial graphs by using the Kauffman bracket.
+We define quantum $\mathcal{U}_q(\mathfrak{sl}_2)$ type invariants for handlebody-links via Yokota's invariants.

-From now on, we regard the $i$ colored edge or circle of trivalent graphs in the diagrams as $i$ parallel arcs inserted by the idempotent $JW_i$ and the trivalent vertices adjacent to three colored edges as Figure \ref{fig5}.
+From now on, we regard an $i$ colored edge or circle in a spatial trivalent graph diagram as $i$ parallel arcs in which the idempotent $JW_i$ is inserted.
+We also regard a trivalent vertex joined by three colored edges as a diagram of arcs (see Fig.~\ref{fig5}), where $x=(j+k-i)/2, y=(i+k-j)/2$ and $z=(i+j-k)/2$.